About Jackson County

 Jackson County Fast Facts

-The second highest cascade east of the Rocky Mountains, Whitewater Falls, at 811 feet
+- One of the highest waterfalls east of the Rocky Mountains, Whitewater Falls, at 411 feet

 Jackson County TDA